dev-mission/full-stack-starter/README.md

    docker compose pull
    docker compose up
    ```
+   > !! - Possible Issue for Windows User:
+   > Due to Windows adding `CL` (carriage return) additional to `LF`(line feed) from Window's git,
+   > you might need to edit the `./bin/init` file for docker commands to work.
+   > Solution:
+   > You can use VSCode's editor or download tools like `dos2unix` [here](https://sourceforge.net/projects/dos2unix/)
+   > For more information, check [here](https://stackoverflow.com/questions/48692741/how-can-i-make-all-line-endings-eols-in-all-files-in-visual-studio-code-unix).

    It will take a while the first time you run these commands to download the "images" to
    run the web application code in Docker "containers".
 When you see messages that look
    like this, the server is running: